jadarnel27/joshthecoder.com/_posts/2019-05-22-sql-saturday-atlanta-in-review.markdown

 [![Photo of attendee badge and lanyard][28]][28]

-There were *so many* great sessions on the schedule, I hated to have to narrow my choices to just session per time slot.
+There were *so many* great sessions on the schedule, I hated to have to narrow my choices to just one per time slot.
 Unfortunately, I'm not familiar enough with *replication* to attend multiple sessions at once (feel free to groan audibly).

 I wanted to take a minute and say a little bit about each of the sessions I *did* attend, and some of the people I met while I was there.
 I'm going to go through the sessions in the order I attended them.